xwmx/nb/docs/index.markdown

   nb peek ([<notebook>:][<folder-path>/][<id> | <filename> | <title>])

 Description:
-  View a note or notebook in the terminal.
-When the note is a bookmark, view the bookmarked page in your terminal web browser.
+  View an item or notebook in the terminal.
+When the item is a bookmark, view the bookmarked page in your terminal web browser.
 When the note is in a text format or any other file type, `peek` is the equivalent of `show`.
 When used with a notebook, `peek` opens the notebook folder first tool found in